Ulrike Gabriel: Works

-In another work called Breath that was established in 1992 the human breath is explored.
+In another work called Breath that she developed in 1991 during a residency at german helicopterlab the human breath is explored.
 There are sensors used in this project on the belt they wear that regulates breathing.
 The people who use these belts can alter the dynamics of the sounds being duplicated around them.
 The breathing causes the polygons in the computer-generated image to fluctuate.
 It is said that the more you breath regularly, the more complicated and disorganized the visual and acoustic processes become.
 Ulrike Gabriel creates a complicated system of biofeedback that goes beyond normal relationships between action and reaction.
 The way interaction with human beings is being used is something that is explored way beyond a normal mind.
 Gabriel is using her mind to go beyond the depths and think outside the box.
 The way breath in this project is being used is connected with virtual space in which the spectator experiences in a cybernetic world presenting images how breath mechanism can be linked with time.
 In the picture system, there are 400 polygons in the hyperplane that can move.

 The technology used for this project is beyond our days.
 So to start out a participant stands in front of a big screen wearing a sensor belt around the waist.
 The sensor detects amplitude of the lung and abdominal muscles in breathing.
 So because of that action the data is fed to a computer.
 When it first starts out regularly grid-shaped CG polygons, subdivided in small pieces, are projected on the screen.
 As the data of the magnitude of breathing are sent in, parts of the cellular texture start to develop in real-time.
 When breathing is at a stable pitch the polygons begin to transform drastically.
 When solidity is gone and pitches move back and forth, polygons calm down as if they were going back to the beginning stage.
-Looking at his visualized breathing, the participant finds it difficult to continue to breath calmly.
+Looking at his visualized breathing, the participant finds it difficult to continue to breathe calmly.
 Gabriel presents that automatic physical functions such as breathing are actually automaton controlling us.
 It is said that a mechanical autonomous environment contradicts human consciousness.
 She regards human body as an accumulation of complex data, and tries to interface human body with computer in a paradoxical association.

-Gabriel created Terrain, a series of installations where the motion of a colony of solar-powered robots is controlled by the viewer's brain waves.
+Gabriel created 1993 Terrain_01, 1996 Barriere and 1997 Terrain_02, a series of installations where the motion of a colony of solar-powered robots is controlled by the viewer's brain waves.

+In 2001 she developed the Oskarine, a software project that dealt with the poetic work of Oskar Pastior (1927-2006).
+2002 she founded the flow ensemble that was on tour in the netherlands 2002.